ASnailman777/SnailLand/README.md

 ```

 # Sticky Snail
->On the way eventually
+>On the way soon

 ```
-This game has yet to exist
+This game is almost done.
+For now...
 ```

 # The Secreter Game